Madeleine Chenette

-Madeleine Chenette is a Canadian politician from the Liberal Party of Canada.
+Madeleine Chenette is a Canadian politician and diplomat from the Liberal Party of Canada.
 She was elected Member of Parliament for Thérèse-De Blainville in the 2025 Canadian federal election.

 Chenette has had a career in the public and private sectors.
-She has served as Canada's ambassador to the OECD in Paris.
+She previously served as Canada's ambassador to the OECD in Paris.

+At the time of the 2025 Canadian federal election, she lived in Amherst, Quebec.